noahpresler/React-Tutorial/README.md

   }}>Downvotes – {this.state.downs}</a>
 ```

+When you run, you'll find that a click on the upvote udpates state AND updates the UI.
+What's going on under the hood is
+- Each key in the object passed to `setState` is overwritten in state
+- In this case `this.state.ups` becomes `this.state.ups + 1`
+- The render function is called again, state has been updated, and therefore we see the labels on our buttons incrament!

+Nice work!

 # Step 6: Adding New Memes [(codepen)](http://codepen.io/noahpresler/pen/EZRNEd?editors=1010 )
 # Step 7: React LifeCycle & ComponenetDidUpdate [(codepen)](http://codepen.io/noahpresler/pen/QdxGZM?editors=1010)